 In the image above, you can see one of the Ika Center’s main attractions.
 The restaurant manager picking up and holding a live squid to prepare right in front of you, one of the main attractions of Tokyo Ika Center.

-A Unique Experience at the Ika Center
+Squid Sashimi and Other Unique Experiences at Ika Center

 Immediately after preparation, the squid sashimi is served so fresh it’s still moving.
 After putting soy sauce on the squid, they will begin to wiggle and move, making some patrons hesitant to eat them.
 Don’t worry, though, the squid is no longer alive but rather the sodium in the soy sauce causes the nerves to fire, making the arms and legs move.